overhide/remotestorage-tutorial/README.md

 ```

 <p align = "center">2-iaps.html :: lines 72-73</p><br/>
 The process is the same for mainnet/prod/live as for testnet/fake, except with different networks.

-First and foremost I setup the [MetaMask](https://metamask.io/) wallet in my browser and one of my Ethereum addresses is `0xd6106c445A07a6A1caF02FC8050F1FDe30d7cE8b`.
+First and foremost I setup the <a target="_blank" href="https://metamask.io/">MetaMask</a> wallet in my browser and one of my Ethereum addresses is `0xd6106c445A07a6A1caF02FC8050F1FDe30d7cE8b`.

 By virtue of having this address, I'm already setup to receive ethers.
 I just need to provide this address for `ethereumAddress`.

 For US dollars it's a bit more involved as we need to connect this Ethereum address to a Stripe.com account.

-We point our browser at [testnet onboarding](https://test.ledger.overhide.io/onboard) and start the onboarding.
-I connected my [MetaMask](https://metamask.io/) wallet to the onboarding page so I can use its addresses.
+We point our browser at <a target="_blank" href="https://test.ledger.overhide.io/onboard">testnet onboarding</a> and start the onboarding.
+I connected my <a target="_blank" href="https://metamask.io/">MetaMask</a> wallet to the onboarding page so I can use its addresses.

 Once clicked through to the Stripe.com account simply skip the form:  unfortunately when you're ready for production you cannot just skip this Stripe.com part of onboarding.